fabio7maia/webpack-remote-types-plugin/README.md

   }),
 ```

-The plugin will download tarball from `http://localhost:9000/app-dts.tgz` and unzip the tarball to `./types` folder
+The plugin will download tarball from `http://localhost:9000/app-dts.tgz` and unzip the tarball to `./types` folder.

 ### Thanks